Pumpapa/minimalmagic/content/TRS/TermRewriting.md

 in one go. *Priority* and *annotation* strategies combine selection of the location and of the rule being applied.

 A priority-strategy assigns priorities to symbols, and only allows a reduction anywhere if no higher priority symbol can be reduced.
-In an annotation-strategy all rules are annotated with information on the order of (considered) reductions.
+In an annotation-strategy some or all rules are annotated with information on the order of (considered) reductions.

 For example, the if-true-false system shown earlier, might indicate that for an *if*-symbol, the first argument must be normalized before the other arguments are considered.